humanwhocodes/humanwhocodes.com/src/pages/_posts/2013-04-01-making-accessible-icon-buttons.md

 The idea is to have the descriptive text inside of the `<button>` element while placing the Font Awesome class on the `<button>` itself.
 This allows you to modify the inner `<span>` element separately from the `<button>`.
 The `<span>` is set to be practically invisible by using a `font-size` of 0, a `height` of one pixel (to make VoiceOver happy).
 The rest is used to ensure the `<span>` never grows any larger.

 In all browsers and screenreaders mentioned in this post, the text &#8220;Email button&#8221; is announced using this pattern.
 The solution is something that makes the purist side of me very comfortable.
-You aren&#8217;t tempting fate by moving text offscreen yet the `<button>` element still has text inside of it.
-You don&#8217;t have to use ARIA to provide additional context for screen readers in this case.
+You aren't tempting fate by moving text offscreen yet the `<button>` element still has text inside of it.
+You don't have to use ARIA to provide additional context for screen readers in this case.

 ## Conclusion

 I still prefer the old-school `<input type="image">` element for creating clickable icons.
-However, in the case of using an icon font, that really doesn&#8217;t work.
+However, in the case of using an icon font, that really doesn't work.
 In that situation, <del>I prefer to use the <code>aria-label</code> attribute to provide additional text for screen readers.
 Doing so yields the most consistent treatment for buttons across major browsers and screenreaders.</del> I prefer to use some in-line hidden text to ensure the `<button>` element has actual text inside.
-As a bonus, you don&#8217;t have to worry too much about how position text off screen might affect other parts of the page.
+As a bonus, you don't have to worry too much about how position text off screen might affect other parts of the page.

 ## References